 It’s also possible for people to click on these digital badges to get detailed information about the courses you took, thus saving you the time of writing descriptions of your certifications or specializations.

 5. Join Facebook groups or discussion forums

 Online groups, such as those on Facebook, are a place for people with common interests, such as travel, social justice, or language learning, to meet and share ideas.
 You can join English language learning groups or discussion forums on various social media platforms like Facebook and Quora, a popular question-and-answer site.
-As everyone in these groups is welcome to post, ask questions, and comment within the established rules, by joining the right groups, it won’t be difficult for you to connect to your target audience and market your English classes on their pages.
+As everyone in these groups is welcome to post, ask questions, and comment within the established rules, by joining the right groups, it won’t be difficult for you to connect with your target audience and market your English classes on their pages.

 6. Organize real-time social media events

 You can also invite potential learners to participate in a fun speaking activity that will stream live on Instagram, Facebook, and YouTube.
 This will not only allow them to practice English but also give them a glimpse of how you teach in a real online class!

 Bridge grad Vera Baranovskaya took advantage of this live streaming feature when she organized the Speaking Club on Instagram.
 She explains that while it stemmed from the idea of helping her own English learners, it also helped her gain more students, saying “I had a person who once came to the Speaking Club because she wanted to improve her English.
 After the class, she told me, ‘It was so good!
 I enjoyed it so much and I want to have classes with you!'”

 Interact with your followers by getting them to participate in fun polls and surveys on Facebook or Instagram Stories.
 Engage your audience with questions such as what exactly they want to learn in English, for example, or get their opinion on the most effective strategies for learning the language.
 Afterward, you can post their responses and encourage other people to send in their replies too!